Success! TRAVEL24 has been applied to your cart.

 apple cider vinegar as a natural remedy for seborrheic dermatitis

-Apple cider vinegar is known to have antifungal properties, though there is still a lack of concrete studies on its efficacy in treating seborrheic dermatitis [11].
+Apple cider vinegar is known to have antifungal properties, though there is still a lack of concrete studies on its efficacy in managing seborrheic dermatitis [11].

 Nonetheless, there is anecdotal evidence that apple cider vinegar may help improve symptoms of seborrheic dermatitis, probably by stifling the growth of the Malassezia fungus.